 I’ve also caught myself ordering online from new product categories, such as groceries, meals and generic household items—things I’d usually pick up from the mall or supermarket.

 Whether my behavior is unique is hard to tell.
 Many of us have been ‘pushed’ to order our groceries online since the COVID-19 outbreak, since we want to avoid going to stores.
 But habits are easy to form and we might find that we create new habits as a result of COVID-19 given that we prefer the convenience of shopping online.
 And the general numbers do show that eCommerce is on the rise with more people shopping from the comfort of their homes.

 ONLINE SALES ACCELERATED IN MID-MARCH

-Most industries (except for travel retail and tourism services) are seeing the eCommerce transaction rates stabilise to the same level they reached in April 2020, after a peak during the Christmas shopping season.
+Most industries (except for travel retail and tourism services) are seeing the eCommerce transaction rates stabilize to the same level they reached in April 2020, after a peak during the Christmas shopping season.

-Data snapshot February 9th from Contentsquare – Contentsquare has analysed more than 7 billion sessions across 20+ industries and 26 countries.
+Data snapshot February 9th from Contentsquare – Contentsquare has analyzed more than 7 billion sessions across 20+ industries and 26 countries.